jiyunlee-lab/jiyunlee-lab.github.io/_publications/2026-01-01-wildfire-mitigation-policy.md

 ---
-title: "From free-riding to collective action in wildfire mitigation: the role of policy incentives"
+title: "From Free-Riding to Collective Action in Wildfire Mitigation: The Role of Policy Incentives"
 collection: publications
 category: manuscripts
 permalink: /publication/2026-01-01-wildfire-mitigation-policy